Transforming the UK's clinical trial landscape

 Transparency

-For the first time, it will be a legal requirement to:
+For the first time in the UK, it will be a legal requirement to:

-- register clinical trials in a public registry
+- register clinical trials involving medicines in a public registry

 - publish a summary of trial results within 12 months of completion

-- offer to share a summary of results with participants (or their representative) in a format they can easily understand
+- offer to share a summary of results with participants (or other relevant people) in a way they can easily understand

-Provisions for deferrals in specific circumstances, such as phase I trials involving healthy volunteers, will be available.
-We'll provide guidance to support researchers in meeting these new requirements.
+Provisions for deferrals in specific circumstances, such as phase 1 trials involving healthy volunteers, will be available.

 Research Ethics Committees (RECs)